RLewis11769/holbertonschool-web_back_end/0x00-ES6_basic/README.md

         - 11main.js

 ### 12-createReportObject.js
+- Return parameter with return value of function
     - Two returns: object and return of function
     - Used with:
         - 12main.js

+## Advanced

+### 100-createIteratorObject.js
+- Return iterator for object values
+    - Essentially @@iterator method for object
+    - Based on string default iteration behavior as seen in commented-out example
+    - Used with:
+        - 100main.js

+### 101-iterateThroughObject.js
+- Use iterator method from 100-createIteratorObject.js
+    - Used with:
+        - 100main.js